Dollywood’s fall festival celebration is one of Pigeon Forge’s most popular seasonal events.

 Have you ever visited Dollywood during their Harvest Fesitval or LumiNights event?
 Let us know what you thought in the comments below.

-And for more information and a park operating calendar, please visit www.dollywood.com or call 1-800-DOLLYWOOD.
+For more information and a park operating calendar, visit www.dollywood.com.